Home Improvement Loan Options

 A HELOC is a smart choice if you’re not sure how much you’ll need for all of your repairs or renovations, as the line of credit allows you to borrow multiple times up to your limit.
 If you do have a good idea of the amount you need, then consider one of the other loan options discussed here.

-There is always the option to charge the costs of your home improvements to your credit card.
-This is riskier, as credit cards carry high interest rates that can cost you more in the long run unless you fully pay off the charges each month.
+There’s always the option to charge the costs of your home improvements to your credit card.
+This is riskier because credit cards carry high interest rates that can cost you more in the long run unless you fully pay off the charges each month.
 We recommend using a credit card over a loan if you only need to borrow a small amount and want a flexible payment option.
 If you can’t pay off the balance over an extended period of time, it can be difficult, but not impossible, to get out of credit card debt.

 Many of these home improvement loan options require a decent credit score – a personal loan typically requires a score of at least 600 to 700 – but having poor credit isn’t necessarily the end of the road.
-There are ways to improve or dispute errors in your credit report, and additionally there are various home improvement loan grants and programs available to those who may qualify.
+You have ways to improve or dispute errors in your credit report, and, additionally, various home improvement loan grants and programs are available as long as you qualify.

 Some of these government-backed programs include:

-- HUD grants and loans: Visit the S. Department of Housing and Urban Development (HUD) website for more information on their home improvement programs.
+- HUD grants and loans: Visit the S. Department of Housing and Urban Development (HUD) website for more information on its home improvement programs.

 - FHA rehab loans: If you have a credit score of at least 580, you may be eligible for an FHA 203(k) rehab mortgage.
 Visit the HUD website for more information.

-- USDA programs: The U.S. Department of Agriculture offers remodel incentives for rural properties through their Section 504 repair program.
+- USDA programs: The U.S. Department of Agriculture offers remodel incentives for rural properties through its Section 504 repair program.
 Contact your local Rural Development office for more information.

-There is a lot to consider when picking from your loan options.
-Every choice has its ups and downs, but the key factors to consider are:
+There’s a lot to consider when choosing from your loan options.
+Every choice has its pros and cons, but the key factors to consider are:

 - How much do you need to borrow?

-- Could you make your monthly payments or pay the amount back in full?
+- Can you make your monthly payments or pay the amount back in full?